Home / Specifications / cdsc-wg1-02 - Client Registration

 • documentation - URL - (REQUIRED) Where developers can find more information about this authorization details field.

-• format - AuthorizationDetailsFieldFormats - (OPTIONAL) The data format that MUST be used in the value of the field when including it as a data field in authorization_details objects.
+• format - AuthorizationDetailsFieldFormats - (REQUIRED) The data format that MUST be used in the value of the field when including it as a data field in authorization_details objects.

-• default - various - (REQUIRED) The default value that will be used in lieu of the Client submitting a value themselves.
+• default - various - (OPTIONAL) If is_required is false, this is the default value that will be used in lieu of the Client submitting a value themselves.
 This is also the value that will be used if a basic OAuth scope string parameter is used instead of an authorization_details parameter.
+If is_required is true, this is not included.

-• relative_date_limit - integer - (OPTIONAL) If format is relative_or_absolute_date, this is the largest relative date range that may be submitted.
+• relative_date_limit - integer - (OPTIONAL) If format is relative_or_absolute_date and the value is limited by the Server, this is REQUIRED and MUST be the largest relative date range that may be submitted.
 Servers MUST validate both submitted absolute dates and relative dates against the relative date limit, where when comparing to a submitted absolute date, the current Server date in the Server’s local timezone is used as the relative point of reference.
+If format is not relative_or_absolute_date, this is not included.

-• absolute_date_limit - integer - (OPTIONAL) If format is relative_or_absolute_date, this is the furthest away date that may be submitted.
+• absolute_date_limit - integer - (OPTIONAL) If format is relative_or_absolute_date the value is limited by the Server, this is REQUIRED and MUST be the furthest away date that may be submitted.
 Servers MUST validate both submitted absolute dates and relative dates against the absolute date limit, where when comparing to a submitted relative date, the current Server date in the Server’s local timezone is used as the relative point of reference.

-• limit - integer - (OPTIONAL) If format is one of int or decimal, this is the largest value that can be the submitted.
+• limit - integer - (OPTIONAL) If format is one of int or decimal and the value is limited by the Server, this is REQUIRED and MUST be the largest value that can be the submitted.
+If format is string and the length of the value is limited by the Server, this is REQUIRED and MUST be the maximum string length that can be the submitted.

 Authorization Details Field formats define the data type of submitted values for these fields in authorization_details for OAuth’s Rich Authorization Requests.